Yandex Cloud

 Terraform is distributed under the Business Source License.
 The Yandex Cloud provider for Terraform is distributed under the MPL-2.0 license.

-For more information about the provider resources, see the documentation on the Terraform website or mirror website.
+For more information about the provider resources, see the relevant documentation on the Terraform website or its mirror.

-If you do not have Terraform yet, install it and configure its Yandex Cloud provider.
+If you do not have Terraform yet, install it and configure the Yandex Cloud provider.

-To set up asynchronous invocation:
+To configure asynchronous invocation:

 1. Open the Terraform configuration file and add the async_invocation section to the function description: